High CO/H2 ratios supports an exocometary origin for a CO-rich debris disk: Results and modelling

 $^{12}$CO was detected in both systems as shown in Figure \ref{fig:hd110058_CO_model} and \ref{fig:hd131488_CO_model}.
 We used the same modelling approach as H$_2$, but the detection of the CO band allows us to constrain more parameters, including the radial velocity which is not constrained for H$_2$ but is used to create Figure \ref{fig:hd131488_radis_wide} with the expected position of the H$_2$ line.

-The best-fit $^{12}$CO models for each star are shown in Figure \ref{fig:hd131488_CO_posterior} and \ref{fig:hd110058_CO_posterior}.
-Both systems have column densities and excitation temperatures that are well constrained and consistent with those found by \citet{brennan_low_2025}.
+The best-fit $^{12}$CO models for each star are shown in Figure \ref{fig:hd110058_CO_model} and \ref{fig:hd131488_CO_model}.
+Both systems have column densities and excitation temperatures that are well constrained and consistent with those found by \citet{brennan_low_2024}.
 Our kinetic temperatures are less well constrained given the lines are individually unresolved or at best marginally resolved.
 The best-fit values are consistent with the more constraining UV results at the 3$\sigma$ level.
-The excitation temperatures we derive through MCMC fits (see Figures \ref{fig:hd131488_CO_posterior} and \ref{fig:hd110058_CO_posterior}) are consistent with those derived in the UV by \citet{brennan_low_2025}.
-The lines are narrow, as expected from cold gas and, on a per-line basis, they are consistent with being spectrally unresolved or at best marginally resolved given the spectral resolution estimated from our telluric fit.
+The excitation temperatures we derive through MCMC fits (see Figures \ref{fig:hd131488_CO_posterior} and \ref{fig:hd110058_CO_posterior}) are consistent with those derived in the UV by \citet{brennan_low_2024}.

-The best-fit parameters for CO are shown in Figures \ref{fig:hd131488_CO_posterior} and \ref{fig:hd110058_CO_posterior} and the best-fit model/residuals are shown in Figures \ref{fig:hd110058_CO_model} and \ref{fig:hd131488_CO_model}.
+The best-fit parameters (highest posterior probability) for CO are given in Table \ref{tab:MCMC_results} while the posterior distributions are shown in Figures \ref{fig:hd131488_CO_posterior} and \ref{fig:hd110058_CO_posterior} and the best-fit model/residuals are shown in Figures \ref{fig:hd110058_CO_model} and \ref{fig:hd131488_CO_model}.
 The posterior distributions in Appendix \ref{appendix:MCMC} indicate that the column densities are constrained by the model.
-We find that our best-fit models are very good at representing the data, with some 3$\sigma$ residuals around some optically thick CO lines in HD 110058 as shown in Figures \ref{fig:hd110058_CO_model} and \ref{fig:hd131488_CO_model} .
-These small residuals could be due to imperfect telluric correction, and/or the assumed perfectly Gaussian shape of the instrumental spectral response, and/or model assumptions such as the assumption that the line of sight CO column can be represented by one temperature and likely don't meaningfully impact our conclusions.
+We find that our best-fit models are very good at representing the data, with some 3$\sigma$ residuals remaining around some optically thick CO lines in HD 110058 as shown in Figures \ref{fig:hd110058_CO_model} and \ref{fig:hd131488_CO_model} .
+These residuals could be due to imperfect telluric correction, and/or the assumed perfectly Gaussian shape of the instrumental spectral response, and/or model assumptions such as the assumption that the line of sight CO column can be represented by one temperature and likely don't significantly impact our conclusions.